-In the previous subsection we have offered two possible reasons for the different degrees of unravelling observed in our treatments.
-Here we want to reexamine the issue of unravelling in a little more detail.
-From a theory viewpoint, if players rely on the node-specific statistic, they should take as soon as they can.
-That is, from a learning perspective, a lot of unravelling should be expected.
-If players rely on a coarse statistic (average pass rate across all nodes) then a few Passes may take place before the system stabilizes (this is because players would fail to identify exactly when their opponent takes, see Jehiel 2003).
+From a theory viewpoint, if players rely on the node-specific statistic a lot of unravelling should be expected.
+If players rely on a coarse statistic (average pass rate across all nodes) then a few Passes may take place before the system stabilizes (this is because players would fail to identify exactly when their opponent takes, see Jehiel 2005).
 Thus, less unravelling should be expected in this case.

-Our finding in the no public information treatment that subjects mostly rely on their own most precise node-specific information would suggest that a lot of unravelling should appear in all treatments.
-But, as shown in Result 1 unravelling is much more pronounced if there is a precise public statistic (i.e. in treatment NS-MA).
+Our finding in the treatment without public information - that subjects mostly rely on their own most precise node-specific information - would suggest that a lot of unravelling should appear in all treatments.
+But, as shown in Result 1 unravelling is more pronounced if there is a precise public statistic (i.e., in the NS treatments).
 To understand this differential degree of unravelling, we introduce two additional slices of the data.